DreamHollow/Project-PageMagic/README.md

 (Experimental) Web Page Generator
 This is an experimental open-source HTML formatting program.

+It is unfinished.
+Compile and use this program at your own risk; some tags won't work properly, some functions might exhibit erratic behavior, and some options are disabled because of problematic implementation.

 I accidentally created the original VS Solution targeted towards 64-bit systems, so you may not be able to use this program without a 64-bit system.